vhaghani26/epigenerate/README.md

 ## Logging Into Hive

-Your username will be emailed to you once your account is live.
+Your **username** will be emailed to you once your account is live.
 You will need to log in using the device you generated the SSH key on.
+Enter your **Kerberos password** when prompted to log in.
 I will look into how multiple devices work and update this when I figure it out.

 ### CLI Interface